karuppiah7890/tigris-docs/docs/events/search-query.md

 ## Query Operations

-Query operations retrieve events from a collection.
+Query operations retrieve events from a topic.
 Tigris by default indexes all the fields of the event allowing you to retrieve data by applying filters on any of the fields.